 This form is non-binding and strictly confidential- unless you give us permission to publicly acknowledge your generosity.
 We collect this information in order to build momentum and provide inspiration for others – powerful leverage for our planned giving program which makes your gift even more meaningful.

-If you have already made a gift, or want more information about becoming a Legacy Donor to LightHawk, please contact our Chief Advancement officer at 970-797-9355.
+If you have already made a gift, or want more information about becoming a Legacy Donor to LightHawk, please contact our Chief Executive Officer at (970) 797-9355.

 Current LightHawk Legacy Society Members

 Robert & Susan Crenshaw

 Lisa & Steve Robertson